 Warren Eastwood is a biogeographer and palaeoecologist who researches past environmental change for the last 25,000 years or so in the eastern Mediterranean region where he has worked for the past 30 years.
 His main specialism is elucidating natural versus human-induced vegetation change using pollen analysis (palynology) and works closely with archaeologists and historians.
 His research interests also include climate change and the impact of major volcanic eruptions and tephrochronology of volcanic ash layers preserved in lake and peat sediment archives.
 Warren is a familiar colleague to the BIAA, both as a scholar working in Turkey and serving on the BIAA Council of Management.Further information

 Kamran Hashemi has worked in investment banking in London for over 30 years.
 He has been a long-standing supporter of educational and charitable organisations serving the community at large.
-Kamran is a member of the Board of Arseh Sevom, an NGO promoting civil society and human rights in Iran and was previously founding member and member of the Board of Iranian Community Centre established in 1983 to offer legal advisory services to asylum seekers in London.
-He is also a member of the board of trustees of Science and Arts Foundation and a founding member of United4Iran-London.
+Kamran is a member of the Board of Arseh Sevom, an NGO promoting civil society and human rights in Iran and a Trustee and Treasurer of Persia Education Foundation, an NGO and UK registered charity, which provides educational support to Iranians worldwide.
+He was previously founding member and member of the Board of Iranian Community Centre established in 1983 to offer legal advisory services to asylum seekers in London.

 Richard Bradley obtained his first degree in Natural Sciences at Cambridge University followed by a masters in microbiology at Birkbeck, London.
 He trained as a chartered accountant while working as an auditor at PriceWaterhouseCoopers before spending most of his career in the insurance industry, including various spells as a finance director or a Chief Operating Officer.
 Richard also holds several investment management qualifications.
 Richard has a longstanding interest in Mediterranean culture and is a member of the Royal Geographical Society.